celllamb/P231_NGS/README.md

    - `SM2_trim_2.fastq.gz`: Reverse reads of the trimmed paired-end sequencing data

 2. **Reference Genomes**:
-   The following FASTA files should be present for each species:
+   The following FASTA files should be present for each species, generated using the process described in Step 0 of the Workflow:
    - `beef.fa`: Reference genome for beef (Bos taurus)
    - `chicken.fa`: Reference genome for chicken (Gallus gallus)
    - `goat.fa`: Reference genome for goat (Capra hircus)
    - `horse.fa`: Reference genome for horse (Equus caballus)
    - `pork.fa`: Reference genome for pork (Sus scrofa)
    - `sheep.fa`: Reference genome for sheep (Ovis aries)

+   Note: These reference genomes are created using filtered VCF files (e.g., BEEF_filtered.vcf) provided by the sequencing service provider and the corresponding NCBI RefSeq genomes.

 Ensure that all these files are present in the same directory as the script before running the analysis.